liamkennedy/raspi-pygame-countdown/README.md

 # raspi-pygame-countdown
 Launch Countdown Timer

 Super early release of this code.. and..
-I'm a bit busy on other launch prep activities to be able to devote a lot of time beyond this release
+I'm a bit busy on other launch prep activities to be able to devote a lot of time beyond this release.
+I built this entirely for my own use - as part of a [Launch Watch Party for the SpaceX DM2](https://www.spaceforhumanity.org/demo-2-launch-party) mission that I am helping produce.

 I'm running this on my own trusty image with Raspbian Stretch.
 There may